jimmyislive/blog/content/posts/gcp.md

 ## Setup Load Balancer

-We now create ssl certs, a url map and attach them to a load balancer we creare:
+We now create a url map and attach it to a load balancer:

     {{< highlight bash >}}